gofynd/fdk-client-kotlin/documentation/platform/CART.md

 | body | [CouponUpdate](#CouponUpdate) | yes | Request body |

-Update coupon with id sent in `id`
+Modify the details and settings of an existing coupon in the cart system.

 *Returned Response:*